Azzam-Alhussain/FPGA-CNNs-Template/README.md

 All source code is made available under a BSD 3-clause license.
 You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.
 See `LICENSE.md` for the full license text.

-The manuscript text is currently accepted, and will be published soon as a conference paper in the IEEE Xplore Digital Library.

 ## Citation

 Please use the below citation till it updated from IEEE Xplore Digital Library,

-**2. A. Alhussain and M. Lin, "Hardware-Efficient Template-Based Deep CNNs Accelerator Design," 16th IEEE International Conference on Networking, Architecture, and Storage (NAS) 2022, Oct 3-4, 2022, pp. 1-4.
-[Online].
-Available: https://arxiv.org/abs/2207.10723**
+**2. A. Alhussain and M. Lin, "Hardware-Efficient Template-Based Deep CNNs Accelerator Design," in 2022 IEEE International Conference on Networking, Architecture and Storage (NAS), Philadelphia, PA, USA, 2022 pp. 1-4.
+doi: 10.1109/NAS55553.2022.9925552**

 ## Acknowledgments